wpkelso/notes/Reduced Instruction-Set Computers.md

----
-aliases="RISC"
----
 #computer_architecture
-Computers with a reduced set of instructions, set of registers, & addressing modes available.
+Computers with a reduced [[Instruction Set Architecture]], set of registers, & addressing modes available.
+In a RISC architecture, [[Arithmetic Instructions|arithmetic operations]]can only access registers, and only [[Memory Instructions|memory instructions]] can access memory. [[Control Flow Instructions]] use PC-relative addressing.

 *Ex.* MIPS, RISC-5